Modification of a Lie-algebra-based approach and its application to asymptotic symmetries on a Killing horizon: Summary

 In Sec.~\ref{sec:Killing}, as a demonstration of our approach, we have investigated asymptotic symmetries of spacetimes with the Killing horizon with metrics in Eq.~\eqref{backgroundmetric}.
 We found that a new algebra of supertranslations, superrotations and superdilatations in Eq.~\eqref{A'} yields a non-trivial algebra of integrable charges.
 It is proven that for the algebra in Eq.~\eqref{A'}, we have to eliminate rotationless part of superrotations to obtain integrable charges.
 As a particular example, for $(1+3)$-dimensional spacetime with metrics in Eq.\eqref{g_killing}, we explicitly calculated the algebra of charges, which is shown to be a central extension of the algebra of the vector fields.

 It should be emphasized that our approach can be applied to any spacetime as long as we consider the diffeomorphisms which do not shift the boundary on which charges are defined.
+In particular, as we have mentioned in Introduction, microstates classified by asymptotic symmetries on a horizon are a possible origin of the Bekenstein-Hawking entropy.
+Our algorithmic approach is powerful to list such asymptotic symmetries.
+A discovery of new asymptotic symmetries will lead a better understanding of the nature of gravity and the spacetime structures, as the asymptotic symmetries in anti-de Sitter spacetime found in Ref.~\cite{brown1986} led to the development of the AdS/CFT correspondence \cite{AdS/CFT}.

 Of course, it should be noted that there may be asymptotic symmetries which cannot be found in our approach since Eqs.~\eqref{eq_non-triviality_background} and \eqref{sufficient2} are sufficient conditions for the charges to be integrable and form a non-trivial algebra.
 Nevertheless, we expect that our approach proposed in this paper is helpful to find new asymptotic symmetries as we have demonstrated the example in Sec.~\ref{sec:Killing}.